 - I organized this unit in 4 lessons.
-They last approximately 1 hour each but it depends on the number of children involved, their age and abilities etc…
+They last approximately 1 hour each, but it depends on the number of children involved, their age and abilities etc…

-Lesson 1: the rainbow’s colors
+Lesson 1: Rainbow’s colors

-Lesson 2: the colorful flowers
+Lesson 2: Colorful flowers

-Lesson 3: the bees and the honey
+Lesson 3: Bees and honey

-Lesson 4 : the butterflies (life cycle)
+Lesson 4 : Butterflies (life cycle)